emmonh/arch-dotfiles/README.md

 # Overview
 This file contains a detailed guide on how I setup an ArchLinux system from scratch (literally).
-This guide covers the initial Arch installation all the way to the final result: a fully customized, functional system.
+This guide covers the initial Arch installation all the way to the final result.
 This guide shows the process I follow to build my Hyprland WM system, my way.
-Before anything, I'll ask whoever is reading this to have some grade of skepticism about what's written here, not because it's wrong (somethings surely are since this is the second window manager I try) but mainly because of the nature of Arch itself, don't forget to check the [**ArchWiki**](https://wiki.archlinux.org/title/Main_page) :)
+Before anything, I'll ask whoever is reading this to have some grade of skepticism about what's written here, not because it's wrong (somethings surely are) but mainly because of the nature of Arch itself, don't forget to check the [**ArchWiki**](https://wiki.archlinux.org/title/Main_page) :)

 # Arch Installation
 ## Environment Setup (Pre-installation)